mna/0value/posts/A PEG parser generator for Go.md

 And character classes can start with a `"^"` to invert the condition, so `[^a-z]` means "match anything that is not `a...z`".

+Even though this outputs generated code, care has been taken to make this good, readable and idiomatic code.
+In particular, provided the code blocks in the grammar do the same, the generated code passes both [`golint`][lint] and [`go vet`][vet].
+It uses no external dependency.

 ## Dog-fooding